adnan2103/dentocare-angularJs/README.md

 Dento-care users management, billing cycle and billing maintenance.

-Let the doctor create their account/profile in dento care, let them use application free of cost for one month, start charging them going forward, manage payment and account expiry.
-(For now we can do in manually)
+Invoice Management : Clinic User can generate daily/weekly/monthly/yearly invoices and print it.

+Let the Clinic Sign up and setup their account/profile in dento care.
+Buy the package and do setup from : Clinic settings tab.

 Patient Medical History on Treatment Page.
 Personalizations and Logged in Doctor welcome message and information, clinic information,

-Access management & ROLE based access
+Access management & ROLE based access : Application modules and packages.
 User ROLE and Access Maintenance

 Doctor can configure & print the patient report card.
 (What details he wants to print in patient card)